zxu/interactive-brokers-client/README.md

 1. Edit the ``PATH`` environment variable to **prepend** the following:
 ``%JAVA_HOME%\bin;``

-	**Note**: This has to be added to the very beginning of the ``PATH`` environment in order to override the existing path that was created by the JDK installer.
+	**Note**: This has to be added to the very beginning of the ``PATH`` environment variable in order to override the existing path that was created by the JDK installer.
 That existing path does not contain the Java Compiler which we will need in subsequent steps.

 ## Set up Maven
 1. Download from [here](http://mirror.intergrid.com.au/apache/maven/maven-3/3.5.3/binaries/apache-maven-3.5.3-bin.zip).